David Okwera: Professional career

 On 5 April 2023, Okwera signed a three-year deal with the Perth Wildcats of the NBL.
 He initially declared for the 2023 NBA draft but later withdrew his name.
 In the 2023–24 NBL season, Okwera found himself stuck behind Keanu Pinder and Alex Sarr in the big man rotation, averaging 5.5 minutes in 17 games, down from 14.3 minutes with United the previous season.
 With Sarr injured between late December and mid January, Okwera received extra opportunities which resulted in a season-high nine points in eight minutes against the Brisbane Bullets on 19 January 2024.
 He finished with 1.6 points and 1.5 rebounds per game.

 Okwera joined the East Perth Eagles for the 2024 NBL1 West season, where he averaged 14.8 points, 9.8 rebounds, 3.6 assists, 1.1 steals and 1.2 blocks in 21 games.
 He was named to the NBL1 West All-Defensive Team.

 Okwera became a starter for the Wildcats midway through the 2024–25 NBL season.
 On 29 November 2024, he scored a season-high 12 points against Brisbane.
 In 23 games, he averaged three points and two rebounds in eight minutes per game.

 Okwera joined the Franklin Bulls of the New Zealand National Basketball League (NZNBL) for the 2025 season.
 In 20 games, he averaged 10.7 points, 7.9 rebounds, 3.0 assists, 1.3 steals and 1.7 blocks per game.

 On 29 October 2025, Okwera scored a season-high 13 points in a 95–84 win over the Tasmania JackJumpers.
+He suffered a foot injury late in the 2025–26 NBL season.

+Okwera re-joined the East Perth Eagles for the 2026 NBL1 West season.

+On 10 August 2026, Okwera signed with Balkan Botevgrad of the Bulgarian National Basketball League (NBL).

 National team career

 Okwera debuted for the Australian Boomers during the FIBA Asia Cup qualifier in February 2021 against New Zealand.
 He later played for the Australian under 19 team at the 2021 FIBA Under-19 Basketball World Cup.

 Okwera played for the Boomers during the 2023 FIBA World Cup Asian qualifiers and at the 2022 FIBA Asia Cup.

 In February 2025, Okwera was named in the Boomers squad for two FIBA Asia Cup qualifiers.

+In February 2026, Okwera was named in the Boomers squad for two FIBA World Cup Asian qualifiers.
+He did not end up travelling with the team.
+In July 2026, he was named in the Boomers squad for two more qualifiers as a replacement for Ben Henshall.